AT A GLANCE

 WORK EXPERIENCE

-• Faculty member at Law, Environment, and Planning (LEP), Srishti Manipal Institute of Art, Design, and Technology (2019 to present): Other than the teaching UG and PG courses, other responsibilities are: i) Head of Studies of Information Arts and Information Design Practice; ii) Principal investigator of Centre for Reimagining Transitions; iii) Ph.D. and Master’s thesis Supervisor.
+• Faculty member at Law, Environment, and Planning (LEP), Srishti Manipal Institute of Art, Design, and Technology (2019 to present): Other than the teaching UG and PG courses, other responsibilities are: i) Head of Studies of Information Arts and Information Design Practice; ii) Ph.D. and Master’s thesis Supervisor.

 • Postdoctoral Research Consultant at Urban Transformations Lab, Department of Architecture, Sungkyunkwan University, South Korea (2018): Assisted the Lab for the project “The transformative turn in urban planning: A global survey of urban strategies”.
 The project aimed to explore trends and patterns in strategic city-wide planning with a view to urging requirements for urban sustainability transformations.
 It tried to assess five Indian cities among 75 world cities of 15 countries based on adopted/implemented sustainable strategies including environmental changes, resilience, water, food, and waste management, social inclusion, circular economy, green-blue infrastructure etc. finally analysed the qualitative data collected from expert opinion survey and literature reviews.